LCrawford13/pendulum/README.md

 ## Usage

-If you don't want to changed the code in any way, just download the latest release and go to pendulum/dist and run pendulum.exe.
+If you don't want to change the code in any way, just run pendulum.exe, as described in the [setup section](#setup).

 Otherwise, it's best to run via an IDE, any python supported IDE will work.
 The file to run is src/main.py, it has a GUI, with all initial conditions having spin boxes to edit them.
 It can also be run in a terminal, at the project root directory, run `poetry run py src/main.py`.